-Revenues over the comparative periods have been positively impacted by the acquisitions of NetFortris in March 2022, the acquisition of Star2Star in March 2021, the organic growth within the existing Services business, as well as an uptick in the Product business.
-Revenue streams continue to have minor seasonal trends with the first quarter being the most impacted.
+Revenues over the comparative periods have been positively impacted by the acquisitions of NetFortris in March 2022, the acquisition of Star2Star in March 2021, the organic growth within the existing Services business, as well as an uptick in some quarters for the Product business.
+Revenue streams continue to exhibit some modest seasonal trends with the first quarter often having been down slightly from the immediately preceding fourth quarter.

 In line with revenue, cost of goods sold, gross profit, operating expenses, and Adjusted EBITDA have all increased over the comparable periods.
 In addition, cost of goods has been impacted by the related global supply chain pressures, for both electronic components and for shipping.
-In some cases, Sangoma has needed to order further ahead, pay more for electronic components, and to ship product by air versus by sea (at higher cost).
+In some cases, Sangoma has needed to order further ahead, pay more for electronic components, and to ship product by air versus by sea at higher cost.